martius-lab/cluster_utils/docs/usage.rst

 Both commands can also be run with ``--help`` to get a complete list of arguments.

-You can abort the hyperparameter search with Ctrl + C at any time.
+You can abort cluster_utils with Ctrl + C at any time.
+All running jobs are stopped, and submitted jobs are removed from the cluster queue.

 Interactive Mode